Why is Visual Discrimination Important?

 Developing visual discrimination skills begins with naturally occurring situations and opportunities that happen every day!

-When I walk around the neighborhood with my young grandchildren, especially the 2-5 year-olds, it takes a long time!
+When I walk around the neighborhood with my young grandchildren, especially the 2-5-year-olds, it takes a long time!
 I am sure that you have noticed that children stop and investigate every leaf, stone, flower, twig, or strange article on the sidewalk.
-They will touch, feel, smell, and sometimes try to taste items of interest.
+They touch, feel, smell, and sometimes try to taste items of interest.
 We often discuss what they see and talk about items they inspect.

 Children playing outside with a cat.